plun1331/FireDragon/README.md

 - With what for Server softwares FireDragon work?
 > It is in planing that it works with **every** software.

-- Do you have a Discord?
+- Do we have a Discord?
 > Yes we have [Discord](https://discord.gg/dbBQrNmFFy)

 - Do we have a Documentation?